hashicorp/consul/website/source/docs/commands/index.html.markdown

-    leave          Gracefully leaves the Consul cluster and shuts down members        Lists the members of a Consul cluster monitor        Stream logs from a Consul agent version        Prints the Consul version
+    leave          Gracefully leaves the Consul cluster and shuts down members        Lists the members of a Consul cluster monitor        Stream logs from a Consul agent reload         Triggers the agent to reload configuration files version        Prints the Consul version
 ```